wazuh/wazuh-documentation/source/getting-started/index.rst

 How to install Wazuh
 --------------------

 For deploying Wazuh in your infrastructure, you can choose between two different options.
-With an **all-in-one deployment** all Wazuh central components are installed on the same host.
-On the other hand, each component is installed on a separate host as a single-node or multi-node cluster with a **distributed deployment**.
+All Wazuh central components are installed on the same host with an **all-in-one deployment**.
+Alternatively, you can choose to install each component on a separate host as a single-node or multi-node cluster with a **distributed deployment**.

-The Wazuh solution is composed of three central platform components and a single universal agent.
-The :ref:`Wazuh server <wazuh_server_installation>`, the :ref:`Wazuh indexer <wazuh_indexer_installation>`, and the :ref:`Wazuh dashboard <wazuh_dashboard_installation>` are the three central components which collects and analyzes the data gathered by the agents.
-The :ref:`Wazuh agent <installation_agents>` is a single and lightweight monitoring software deployed on the monitored endpoints to provide prevention, detection, and response capabilities.
+The Wazuh solution is composed of :ref:`three central components <_components>` and the :ref:`Wazuh agent <installation_agents>`:

+- The Wazuh server, the Wazuh indexer, and the Wazuh dashboard are the three central components which collects and analyzes the data gathered by the agents.
+- The Wazuh agent is a single and lightweight monitoring software deployed on the monitored endpoints to provide prevention, detection, and response capabilities.
-Quickstart
-^^^^^^^^^^

-The :ref:`Wazuh quickstart <quickstart>` lets you install all the central components on the same host using the unattended installation script.
-You can easily deploy and configure the Wazuh solution in just minutes.
-This installation method will help you run all the central components in the same system with an all-in-one deployment.

-In the quickstart section, you can also check the :ref:`installation requirements <installation_requirements>`.
-Here you can access the hardware requirements and the supported operating systems to ensure you meet the minimum requirements before installing.
+The :ref:`Wazuh quickstart <quickstart>` lets you install all the central components on the same host using the unattended installation script with an all-in-one deployment.
+You can also check the :ref:`installation requirements <installation_requirements>` to access the hardware requirements and the supported operating systems to ensure you meet the minimum requirements before installing.

-Unattended or Step-by-step
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Wazuh three central components are in charge of analyzing the data gathered by the Wazuh agents.
-Users are able to navigate through their security alerts thanks to the search engine and data visualization tool provided by the Wazuh solution.
+Check our :ref:`Installation guide <installation_guide>` section to learn about Wazuh installation methods:

-Each of the central components can be installed as a single-node or multi-node cluster, and you can choose between two installation methods.
-The first method is the **Unattended installation**, where you install each component by using a script that automates the installation process.
+- The **Unattended installation** lets you install each component using a script that automates the installation process.

-The second method is the **Step-by-step installation**, where you install each component manually following detailed step-by-step instructions.
-You can check our :ref:`Installation guide <installation_guide>` section for more information about these installation methods.
+- The **Step-by-step installation** lets you install each component manually following detailed step-by-step instructions.

 Wazuh Cloud